data-nihilist/LetsLearnCSharp/README.md

   Close VS Code (this is integral as the program needs to be rebooted after these plugins are installed).
 </li>
 <li>
-  Open your terminal and create a new directory to host your C# files: $mkdir <directory_name> (I named mine "c#," you can name yours whatever your heart desires.)
+  Open your terminal and create a new directory to host your C# files: $mkdir `directory_name` (I named mine `c#`.
+Name yours however you desire.)
 </li>
 <li>
-  Navigate within this new directory from the command line: ~/<directory_name> $mkdir exampleFolder
+  Navigate within this new directory from the command line: ~/directory_name $mkdir exampleFolder
 </li>
 <li>
   Once you've created a directory to hold some C# program files, open your VS Code.